-Each and every day, we get the opportunity to exercise our choice-making muscles.
+Each and every day, we get the opportunity to exercise our decision-making muscles.

-When we’re unable to efficiently handle too many choices, it can be paralyzing and slow down our productivity and progress.
+When we’re unable to efficiently handle too many choices, it can paralyze us and slow down our productivity and progress.
 Schwartz says that increased choices can actually make us miserable because of our tendency to experience regret, self-blame, opportunity costs and an escalation in expectations.

 For the majority of us, having too many choices is stressful and causes “decision fatigue”, a condition that saps our vitality and happiness.
 When you combine all this choice with unreasonably high standards, a person can be prone to prolonged sadness and depression.

 Yet as challenging as choices can be, we have to appreciate the fact that our ancestors didn’t many in the past.
 They were restricted to little or no options and were deprived of the freedom to choose.
 When we look at it from this perspective, we should feel lucky to have the liberty to create our lives based on who we are and who we would like to become in the future.